Jim Farley (businessman): Career

 Before joining Ford in November 2007, Farley was group vice president and general manager of Lexus, responsible for all sales, marketing, and customer satisfaction activities for Toyota’s luxury auto brand.
 From 2015 to 2017, he was CEO and chairman of Ford Europe.
 From June 2017 to May 2019, he was executive vice president and president of global markets.
-From May 2019 to February 2020, Farley was president, New Business, Technology and Strategy.
+In May 2019, Farley was appointed president, New Business, Technology and Strategy.
+In February 2020, Farley was named as COO.

-Senior career

 On August 4, 2020, Ford announced that Farley would succeed Jim Hackett as the CEO of Ford on October 1, 2020.
 At the same time, it was announced that Hackett would retire and become a special advisor.

+Farley has consistently earned over $20,000,000 annually in his role as CEO of Ford.
+In 2025, his total compensation rose 11% from the previous year to approximately $27,500,000.
+Over the same period of time, Ford issued a record-setting 153 recall orders, prompting concerns over the company's long-term quality control measures.

-In July 2021, Farley was nominated to join the board of directors for Harley-Davidson by the company's CEO Jochen Zeitz in an effort to revitalize the motorcycle maker and prepare it for an electric future.
+Farley was on the Harley-Davidson board of directors from July 2021 to February 2026, in an effort to revitalize the motorcycle maker and prepare it for electrification.
+In February 2026, Farley was elected to the McDonald's board of directors, effective February 4, 2026.

 Views on technology

-In July 2025, Farley predicted that "artificial intelligence is going to replace literally half of all white-collar workers in the U.S."
+In July 2025, Farley predicted that "artificial intelligence is going to replace literally half of all white-collar workers in the U.S." Under Farley's leadership, Ford implemented an AI Quality Assurance program known as the Mobile AI Vision System (MAIVS) into seventeen North American manufacturing facilities.
+MAIVS uses cameras and machine learning to spot defects on vehicles as they are assembled, allowing issues to be corrected before vehicles ever leave the production facility.
+However, MAIVS has proven insufficient to entirely replace human quality checks at Ford production facilities, as highlighted by the company's decision to rehire more than three hundred quality inspectors in recent years.